Skip to content

 Not sure what date a specific holiday falls on?
 Enter [holiday name] and [year] to find out.

-The time and date for the Persian new year is displayed at the top of a Google Search results page with the words Persian new year 2023 in the search bar.
+The time and date for Lunar New Year 2026 displayed at the top of a Google Search results page.

 6. Compare flight costs

 Want to compare the cost of flights from multiple airlines—without leaving Google?
 No problem.
-Search for [city] to [city] to get an at-a-glance view of the top results.
+Search for [city] to [city] (or enter specific airport codes) to get an at-a-glance view of the top results.
 You can even modify the travel dates, filter by seat types, and view only nonstop flights directly from the Google Search results page.

 A list of flight options from Toronto, Ontario to Dublin, Ireland.